thenewboston-blockchain/thenewboston-js/.github/ISSUE_TEMPLATE/task.md

 <!-- Do not remove these notices! -->
 #### Please ask for this task to be assigned to you and earn and its sweet reward 😉

-#### Remember to include your account number in your PR description for us to pay you!
+#### Remember to include your account number in your PR description for us to pay you 💰